 By undermining RFRA, the Equality Act would force faith-based child welfare organizations to abandon their deeply held religious beliefs or be shut down by the state.
 The state-forced closures of such agencies is especially detrimental at a time when multiple crises—including the post-pandemic effects and the ongoing opioid epidemic—have led to increases in the number of children in need of services.

 What does the bill mean for women and girls?

-Most strikingly, H.R.
-5 undermines decades of hard fought civil rights protections for women and girls.
+Most strikingly, the Equality Act undermines decades of hard fought civil rights protections for women and girls.
 Single gender spaces, such as locker rooms or shelters, would no longer be protected by law.
 This departure from a legal understanding of gender as male and female makes women and girls vulnerable to biological males being in their private spaces.
 For example, shelters for those women and girls escaping domestic abuse or homelessness would be forced to house biological men who identify as female.
 This legislation disregards the privacy and safety concerns women rightly have about sharing sleeping quarters and intimate facilities with the biological opposite sex.

 Another example of the harm this legislation poses to women and girls is in athletics and academics.
 Since 1972, Title IX has advanced women’s sports and scholarship in remarkable ways.
 If enacted, the Equality Act would threaten female competition as both areas would then be open to biological males as well.

 Are there pro-life concerns in the Equality Act?